PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Experiments

 \subsection{Dataset and evaluation}

 \paragraph{Turbulent single jet dataset.} We generate a CFD dataset using the incompressible, pressure-based solver pimpleFOAM in OpenFOAM~8 \citep{opencfd2009open}, with subgrid scales modeled by the Smagorinsky LES model \citep{pope2001turbulent, frohlich2006large}.
-Simulations are performed on a structured mesh, and for training purposes, a subregion is extracted and interpolated onto a regular grid.
+Simulations are performed on a structured mesh, and for training purposes, a subregion is extracted and interpolated onto a regular 128 x 128 grid.
 Since the state-space represents 2D velocities, we will write $\bm{u}_t$ instead of $\bm{x}_t$ with $\bm{u}_t \in \mathbb{R}^{d_1 \times d_2}$.
-The train/val/test splits across Reynolds numbers are provided in Appendix \ref{app:dataset}.
+Appendix \ref{app:dataset} provides the train/val/test splits across Reynolds numbers as well as further details about the dataset.

 \paragraph{Physical coherence.} Due to the chaotic and rapidly diverging nature of turbulent flows, comparing a single predicted frame or a short sequence to the ground truth is not meaningful.
 Research in turbulence instead focuses on the flow's inherently reproducible statistical properties \citep{pope2001turbulent, davidson2015turbulence}.
 Given a possibly infinitely long trajectory $\bm{u}_{[0,t]}$, we follow a common notation in fluid dynamics and decompose $\bm{u}_{[0,t]}$ into a \emph{time-averaged mean} component $\overline{\bm{u}} \coloneqq \lim_{t \rightarrow \infty} \frac1t \sum_{i=1}^t \bm{u}_i$ and a turbulent fluctuation component $\bm{u}'_{[0,t]}$, such that $\bm{u}_{[0,t]} = \overline{\bm{u}} + \bm{u}'_{[0,t]}$.
 The \emph{variance over time} is denoted as $\overline{\bm{u}'^2} \coloneqq \lim_{t \rightarrow \infty} \frac1t \sum_{i=1}^t (\bm{u}_i - \overline{\bm{u}})^2$.
 Further, we define \(E(k)\) as the \emph{mean kinetic energy spectrum}.
 While these metrics are defined over an infinite-time, in practice they are computed over a large, finite horizon.